Armenians have centuries of history in Jerusalem and have made important contributions to the city’s societal and cultural fabric.

 A newly renovated museum in Jerusalem’s Old City explores 3,000 years of Armenian art, culture, and history.

-We review the book Feast of Ashes, by Sato Moughalian, which chronicles the origins of the Armenian ceramic tradition in Jerusalem, first introduced there by the author’s grandfather, a refugee from the Armenian genocide.
+Feast of Ashes by Sato Moughalian chronicles the origins of the Armenian ceramic tradition in Jerusalem, first introduced there by the author’s grandfather, a refugee from the Armenian genocide.
+A book review.

 The Armenian boy who was sold as a slave would provide Jerusalem with a treasure of historic photographs.